memcachier/docs/documentation/clients/python/django.md

   {% endcache %}
 {% endfor %}
 ```
-Here the timeout is `None` but it can also be a variable that contains a time or
+Here the timeout is `None`, but it can also be a variable that contains a time or
 an integer denoting seconds.

 The cached snippet from the above example can be invalidated (deleted) as follows: